 DO wipe nails clean with remover prior to polishing.

-After removing your previous shade it’s hard not to want to wash your hands or apply lotion to your dry skin, but fight the urge.
-That entire chuck of polish that just fell off may very well may be due to oils on the nail or water.
+After removing your previous shade it’s hard not to want to wash your hands or apply lotion to your dry skin but fight the urge.
+That entire chunk of polish that just fell off may very well be due to oils on the nail or water.
 Our nails are porous and grab on to moisture easily.
 When you wash your hands or apply lotion prior to polishing you ask for trouble and end up with lifting.

 DON’T file your nail back and forth.